Rashidzk/Melody_Generation/README.md

 # Melody_Generation
 To run the project follow these steps:
+1- put the model path into "model_path" variable
-1- open CMD
+2- open CMD
-2- run the following command: streamlit run "path\UI.py"
+3- run the following command: streamlit run "path\UI.py"